breez/breez-sdk-docs/src/guide/pay_onchain.md

 your Breez SDK wallet will be unlocked.
 <div class="warning">
 <h4>Developer note</h4>
 Consider implementing the <a href="/notifications/getting_started.md">Notification Plugin</a> when using the Breez SDK in a mobile application.
-By registering a webhook the application can receive a transaction confirmation notification to claim the swap in the background.
+By registering a webhook, the application can receive a transaction confirmation notification to claim the swap in the background.
 </div>